 After leaving Baltimore I moved to Charlotte, North Carolina.
 In Charlotte is where I stood out and on my own.
 I worked for several different trucking companies in Charlotte, needless to say, that every one of them were different and I was able to take something with me from each job opportunity.
 While at these different companies I held positions as dispatcher, assistant to vice president of a company, human resource head, and office manager.
 With all these different positions I was able to see the whole world of trucking.

-While working for one of these companies I was introduced to Dr. Dispatch.
+While working for one of these companies I was introduced to Dr Dispatch.
 This program changed my life.
-I was like my own personal assistant with all my positions that I held.
+I was like my own personal assistant with all the positions that I held.

 I later went on and started my own trucking company L & L Universal Logistics, LLC.
 I use Dr Dispatch for my company as well.
 I employ owner-operators that allow me to do everything and I just leave the driving to them.
 As I grew as a part of the trucking industry I was asked by drivers, investors, and other dispatchers to teach them my technique.
 I started doing dispatching classes in 2013 called Dispatching 101, which included how to become a Motor Carrier, the different fields that you can go into, how to dispatch, and of course a touch on Dr Dispatch.
 These classes have been very helpful to my students and have allowed them to go on and become Motor Carriers and Dispatchers.
 I love what I do and I have been doing this so long that I couldn’t think of anything else that would bring me more joy.